singingwolfboy/netlify-home/_posts/2016-01-12-ddos-attacks-and-dns-records.md

 Because of this we **strongly recommend** that you always host your main site or app on `www` or any other subdomain (`app.example.com` is perfectly fine as well).
 This way you can use a CNAME record for the canonical site URL.
 You'll take full advantage of our globally distributed infrastructure and we can automatically route around any localized outage.

 The root domain at `example.com` will still work, but will simply redirect to `www.example.com`.
-With netlify this redirect happens straight on the CDN edge nodes and is extremely fast.
+With Netlify this redirect happens straight on the CDN edge nodes and is extremely fast.

 ## CNAME Flattening, ANAME or ALIAS Records